jp-um/university_of_malta_LaTeX_dissertation_template/README.md

 The following are a few questions which have been asked about this template (sometime multiple times).

+## Why do you make use of LuaLaTeX (instead of pdfLaTeX)?

+* You want multilingual documents (Arabic, Chinese, Maltese, etc.).
+* You need to use system fonts easily.
+* You want future-proof, modern LaTeX with scripting potential.
+* You care about high-quality typography.

+This template will not work with pdfLaTeX.

 ## What is the difference (if any) between a thesis and a dissertation?